KathirvelAIDS/Experiment--04-Implementation-of-combinational-logic-using-universal-gates-/README.md

 ## Procedure
-Create a project with required entities.
+1.Create a project with required entities.
-Create a module along with respective file name.
+2.Create a module along with respective file name.
-Run the respective programs for the given boolean equations.
+3.Run the respective programs for the given boolean equations.
-Run the module and get the respective RTL outputs.
+4.Run the module and get the respective RTL outputs.
-Create university program(VWF) for getting timing diagram.
+5.Create university program(VWF) for getting timing diagram.
-Give the respective inputs for timing diagram and obtain the results
+6.Give the respective inputs for timing diagram and obtain the results